Alexbest3000/Verum-demo/README.md

 **The Brutally Honest AI**

-Verum is an AI-powered OSINT and behavioral analysis platform.
+Verum is an AI-powered OSINT Socio-Economic Anti-Virus and behavioral analysis platform.
 The system detects deception patterns in visual/text content using computer vision (ELA) and LLM orchestration.

 ### ⚠️ Source Code Status